metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

 - `host_key` (String) Defines the key of the host in the connection credential secret.
-- `password_key` (String) Represents the key of the password in the connection credential secret.
-If not specified, the default key 'password' is used.
+- `password_key` (String) Represents the key of the password in the connection credential secret.If not specified, the default key 'password' is used.
 - `port_key` (String) Indicates map key of the port in the connection credential secret.
-- `username_key` (String) Represents the key of the username in the connection credential secret.
-If not specified, the default key 'username' is used.
+- `username_key` (String) Represents the key of the username in the connection credential secret.If not specified, the default key 'username' is used.

 <a id="nestedatt--spec--backup_policies--backup_methods--target--pod_selector"></a>